sitedata/whmcs-ispapi-helper/ADDITIONALFIELDS.md

 ];
 ```

-> In v3.x.x this parameter changed from type string to array to remove extra code in our registrar module.
+> In v3.x.x this parameter got removed as we deprecate [Local Presence Service](#local-presence-trustee-service) out of the box.
+>
+> WHMCS has to introduce it as Generic Domain Add-On to get it realized correctly.
+Further more, this additional field for Local Presence Service got saved in WHMCS, but ignored occasionally for API then.
+> This doesn't make sense on top.

 #### Ispapi-Format